 This option allows you to proceed without creating a rule for assigning that particular follow up.
 You will be able to assign that (and every other follow up) at the request level after a grant or scholarship has been made.

-This allows you to set a specific due date for this follow up.
+This allows you to set a specific due date and time for this follow up.

 Example: a funder with a fiscal year that ends in June wants fiscal reports that would list any funds that haven’t been spent submitted by June 15 of that year.